Key takeaways

 - There was a major power imbalance

-- You belonged to a vulnerable group (like a minor, elder, or dependent)
+- You belonged to a vulnerable group (a minor, an elder, or a dependent)

 In these cases, the other side may have to prove the contract was signed freely.